 Children who were smaller than average at birth sometimes have catch-up growth, enabling them to reach the same size as others of their age within a few years.
 If this does not happen, doctors can give a helping hand with growth hormone treatment.

-While growth hormone is a substance naturally made by the body, giving injections of extra growth hormone can help you to grow faster and reach an average adult height.
+While growth hormone is a substance naturally made by the body, giving extra growth hormone can help you to grow faster and reach an average adult height.

 To understand what Turner Syndrome (TS) is, we first need to say a few words about genes.
 Genes are little packets of information that we carry inside the cells of our body.
 Genes tell our body how to develop, such as what colour hair and eyes we will have.
 Medical conditions linked to a person's genes are called genetic disorders.
 TS is a genetic disorder that only affects females.